 - Leave a nest egg for your family.

-- Provide a cashflow to help fund part of your retirement.
+- Provide cashflow to help fund part of your retirement.

 - Use the equity in your current property to help you get your next one.

-When working out if you can afford to buy an investment property, consider the ongoing costs - such as loan interest (including any applicable low equity margins), property management fees (if you don't manage the property yourself), property insurance, insurance for yourself, repairs and maintenance, and council rates.
+When working out if you can afford to buy an investment property, consider the ongoing costs - such as loan interest (including any applicable low equity margins), property management fees (if you don't manage the property yourself), property insurance, insurance for yourself, repairs, maintenance and council rates.
 Take a look at the potential costs on the 'Do the maths' page.

 Achieving your goal